sinsunsan/archiref_wiki/Debug-technics.md

 ```
 if (!$perm[$account->uid][$string]){print_r($string . '<br>');}
 ```

+* ** How to know a template is being used**
+Just place a d('are you in used');
+If it's in used, a white screen will show with this message

 * **Recursion in not the end dpm**
 When using devel, it occure that a element is shown as recursion.